NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 |1    |`$raw_data`|`array` |Yes       |Yes       |Array of post data that will be JSON encoded.|
 |2    |`$post`    |`object`|No        |No        |The instance of `Nelliel\Content\Post` being used.|

-### nel-in-during-thread-json
+### nel-in-afterduring-thread-json
 Added: v0.9.30

-Called when the raw data for a thread has been generated.
+Called when the raw data for a thread has been generated for the JSON API.

 **Arguments**